TStrecha/time-tracker/README.md

 ### Security
 Security is provided through spring security context.
 User can log in using the `/auth/login` endpoint using their information provided in the registration.
-Once user is successfully authenticated, JWT access token is created for that user.
+Once user is successfully authenticated, a JWT access token is created for that user.
 Application settings set properties of the JWT token - the duration of this token and the secret key.
 Secret keys are different on each configuration profile to avoid tokens being easily mock-able.

-Tokens hold user context, which holds detailed information about currently logged user, it's permissions and which account is user logged as.
+Tokens hold an user context, which holds detailed information about currently logged user, it's permissions and which account is user logged as.

 Users are divided into 2 roles - users and admins.
 Users are regular users and can do limited operations in contexts according to their permissions, whereas admins can log as anyone and do anything to every account.
 They also have some specific endpoints to handle, debug and fix some issues among the regular users on production.

 <a name="security-filter-chain"></a>
 ### Security filter chain
 Spring filter will decline every request, apart from open api, swagger ui, spring error pages and basic authorization - being registration and login.
 Any other endpoint will fail when no or invalid authentication header is present in the request.
 If header check doesn't fail, it will proceed to this app's own security filter, which will handle own logic for the purpose of authorizing user and setting the right security context in spring.